MapRock/TimeMolecules/docs/procure_time_molecules_vm.md

 1. [setup_azure_vm_for_testing_time_molecules.md](https://github.com/MapRock/TimeMolecules/blob/main/tutorials/setup_azure_vm_for_testing_time_molecules.md) - Create an Azure Windows VM.
 2. [install_timemolecules_dev_env.md](https://github.com/MapRock/TimeMolecules/blob/main/docs/install_timemolecules_dev_env.md) - Install the dev environment onto the Azure Windows VM.

-Of course, this VM saves you the hassle of #2.
+Of course, this pre-configured VM saves you the hassle of #2.

 ## Recommended Notes: Procuring & Using the TimeMolecules Ready-to-Run Azure VM
 *(Strongly optimized for best experience with cloud LLMs)*

 This is the **easiest and fastest** way to run the TimeMolecules tutorials and book examples.
-You get your own fully pre-configured Windows 11 VM with VS Code, Python, SQL Server, and all dependencies already installed.
+You get your own fully pre-configured Windows Server VM with VS Code, Python, SQL Server, and all dependencies already installed.

 **Important Recommendation on LLM Choice**
-The VM image was deliberately chosen on the **Standard D4ds v4** size to give you the best balance of **cost** (~$0.27/hour) and **speed**.
+The VM image was deliberately chosen on the **Standard D4ds v4** size to give you the best balance of **cost** (~$0.45/hour) and **speed**.
 **Ollama (local LLM) does NOT perform well on this VM** — it feels sluggish and is not recommended.

 **Strongly recommend using OpenAI or Grok instead.**